josearmandoabreu/lsx-demo-theme/logs/week1/logs-week1-day2.md

 ## Daily Standup

-### 2025‑09‑02
+### 2025‑09‑23

 ### How do you feel today?

-Feeling productive and ready to dive deeper into the project setup.
+Feeling good.

 ### What did you do yesterday?

-Set up profiles, ran Google Security Checkup, and explored the project structure.
+Start Ollie Block course and setup a local environment for practices.

 ### What do you plan to do today?

--   [x] Set up Local Ollie and LSX-Demo Site.
+-   [x] Created and updated profiles (WordPress, GitHub, Figma, Asana.).
--   [x] Start the Block Theme Academy course.
+-   [x] Continue the Block Theme Academy course.
--   [x] Take notes on the Block Theme Academy course.
+-   [x] Organizing and creating tasks on Asana.
--   [x] Fork the lsx-demo-theme from lightspeed

 ### What are your blockers?